-PowerPoint 2013 for Windows lets you change the appearance of merged shapes.
+PowerPoint 2016 for Windows lets you change the appearance of merged shapes.
 Don't get fooled by how easy-to-use this is because the results you can end up with can be seriously impressive.
 In all, there are 5 options that let you merge shapes, and we have already explored 4 of them.
-In this tutorial, we'll show you how you can use the Subtract option to subtract one shape from another shape or even shapes.
+In this tutorial, we'll show you how you can use the Subtract option to subtract one shape (or even multiple shapes), from the first selected shape.
 You can see examples of the Subtract option in play within Figure 1, below.
 The three examples on the top area of the slide are separate shapes placed over each other.
 The shapes that you see at the bottom of the slide are the same shapes with the Subtract option applied—resulting in a single, cutout shape.

 Figure 1: Sample showing use of the Subtract command

-Once you finish reading this tutorial, do view the sample presentations embedded at the bottom of this page to see more samples of shapes that use the Shape Intersect command.
+Once you finish reading this tutorial, do view the sample presentations embedded at the bottom of this page to see more samples of shapes that use the Subtract command.

 - Select any two or more shapes as shown in Figure 2.
-Remember that the shape you select first gets subtracted, so it's very important to ascertain what you need to select first!
+Remember that the shape (or shapes) you select next gets subtracted from the shape you select first—so it's very important to ascertain what you need to select first!
 With these shapes selected, access the Drawing Tools Format tab on the Ribbon (highlighted in red within Figure 2).

 Figure 2: Drawing Tools Format tab